 Problem Validation

-Confirming that the problem exists, people care about it, and they'll pay to solve it, before building anything.
+Confirm the problem exists, people care about it, and they will pay to solve it, before you build anything.

 Why Problem Validation Matters

-The #1 startup killer: Building something nobody wants.
+The number-one startup killer: building something nobody wants.

 Most founders: